 Install Squid on Debian 6 ‘Squeeze’

-Squid is a high-performance proxy server and web cache daemon that optimizes website operation by caching pages so that they load more quickly for the users.
-Squid is provided as free, open source software and can be used under the GNU General Public License (GPL) of the Free Software Foundation.
+Squid is a high-performance proxy server and web cache daemon that optimizes website operation by caching web pages, allowing them to load more quickly for users.
+Squid is provided as free, open-source software and can be used under the GNU General Public License (GPL) of the Free Software Foundation.

 Squid Installation